 Saunders maintains that the result of the referendum was not what was expected and that Brexit will remain a core part of the economic backdrop for the coming years.
 "It's early days but I think the real significance here is that perhaps the 'remain' campaign was over zealous in predicting an immediate slow down," he says.
 "The real economic impact will be more long-term.
 Central to this is what the impact on inward investment will be and that in turn is going to depend on what the terms of the UK's departure from the EU are."

-So the stock market has taken it all in its stride?
-"Yes and no," Saunders says. ""There are two areas that have seen an impact - the first is sterling which fell 10% against both the euro and the dollar briefly after the referendum outcome, and which has continued to fall since."
+Saunders adds: "There are two areas that have seen an impact - the first is sterling which fell 10% against both the euro and the dollar briefly after the referendum outcome, and which has continued to fall since."
 At one point in October, one pound sterling could buy almost $1.22 and a euro could get 91p.
 This has been seen as the currency's worst performance since the aftermath of the vote and investors and government officials have said that there is the potential for more declines in a market still trying to recover 10% flash crash.

 "The second impact, which I think is very interesting, is the impact on long-term interest rates given that the 10-year gilt yield fell 50 basis points to 80 basis points following the Brexit referendum," Saunders adds.